What does ''Tantric'' really means?

 I already knew some of these ideas intellectually, but hearing them explained at this time in my life touched something deeper in me.

 I want to say that I have deep respect for this tradition and for people who genuinely devote themselves to any spiritual path with sincerity.
-I think it takes enormous discipline, courage, commitment and a deep longing for truth and spiritual growth.
-Whether somebody follows traditional tantra, Buddhism, monastic life or another sincere spiritual path, I respect the dedication that kind of journey asks from a human being.
+I think it takes enormous discipline, commitment and a deep longing for truth.
+Whether somebody follows traditional tantra, Buddhism, monastic life or another sincere spiritual path, I have great respect for the dedication that kind of journey asks from a human being.
+I also recognise that my own understanding of these paths is limited, and even though I have explored some of them there are depths to them I have not personally experienced.

 For some, tantra means spirituality.
 For others, sexuality.
 For others, healing, breathwork, intimacy, energy work or erotic massage.
 And honestly, I understand why people become confused because the same word is often used to describe completely different experiences.

-I also started reflecting on my own connection to tantra and realised that perhaps understanding something through books, podcasts, courses, workshops or occasional practices is very different from truly living and embodying something in a real way.
+I also started reflecting on my own connection to tantra and realised that perhaps understanding something through books, podcasts, courses, workshops or occasional practices is very different from truly living and embodying something over many years.

 This made me reflect much more honestly on my own work.

 I think many people hear the word tantra and immediately associate it with sex.
 Others imagine spirituality, rituals, mystical experiences or something exotic and mysterious.
-But from my own experience, what people are often truly longing for is much simpler and much more human.
+From my own experience, what many people are often truly longing for is much simpler.

 So where does tantric massage fit into all of this?